 However, when payors invest in outsourced genetics specialists’ expertise to drive better decisions at the point of care, the specialists can not only provide instant approval for clinically relevant tests, but can also hold conversations with clinicians in real time to support more informed decision-making.
 It’s an approach that eliminates binary yes-no decisions around genetic testing that could result in unnecessary denials and appeals – and more importantly, delays in patient care.

-At InformedDNA, our experience with one national payor showed that in 25% of these conversations, there was consensus that a more clinically appropriate test was available than the one originally ordered – and ordering providers welcomed expert genetics support.
+At InformedDNA, our experience with one national payor showed that in 25% of these conversations, there was consensus that a more clinically appropriate test was available than the one originally ordered – and ordering precision healthcare providers welcomed expert genetics support.

 2. Develop best-in-class medical policies for genetic testing and gene and cell therapies.

 When it comes to developing medical policies for genetic tests and products, payors are challenged to stay ahead of the curve.
 It isn’t possible or reasonable for payors to have a medical policy for every genetic test available.
-However, payors can partner with genetic experts to develop “umbrella policies” by type of test – such as those for hereditary cancer or reproductive genetics – that can be more readily kept current.
+However, payors can partner with genetic counselors to develop “umbrella policies” by type of test – such as those for hereditary cancer or reproductive genetics – that can be more readily kept current.
 They can also leverage genetics expertise to identify “never allowed” tests that can be automatically denied based on lack of clinical evidence.

 As more gene and cell therapies come to market, payors may have trouble determining how to make them available to their members, as well as which members may benefit.
 These therapies – some of which cost hundreds of thousands of dollars per treatment – don’t fit well with traditional managed care models.
-As a result, payors may grapple with supporting access to this aspect of precision health while ensuring quality care and effectively controlling costs.
+As a result, payors may grapple with supporting access to this aspect of precision healthcare providers while ensuring quality care and effectively controlling costs.
 By collaborating with a team that has deep genetics expertise, payors can develop evidence-based policies for gene and cell therapies to establish appropriate medical necessity criteria – and ensure the right patients have access to these potentially life-changing treatments.

 3. Provide on-demand, up-to-date policy and decision support for case adjudication.

-From new genetic tests to evolving professional society guidelines and CPT® codes, keeping up with the pace of change in precision health can be challenging for clinical reviewers.
+From new genetic tests to evolving professional society guidelines and CPT® codes, keeping up with the pace of change in precision healthcare providers can be challenging for clinical reviewers.
 Payors can better support their reviewers by providing them with access to on-demand policy and case adjudication tools.
 These tools can promote interrater reliability, reduce case times, and decrease administrative burden.
 And if payors utilize content created and maintained by experts in genetics, they can feel confident that determinations will be appropriate and current.

 4. Require genetic counseling as part of the medical necessity determination process.